 The scenario: you price projects at a $150 blended rate that assumes a certain mix of junior, mid, and senior time.
 The project comes in and, because a senior team member is most familiar with the client, they end up handling more of the execution than the estimate assumed.
 Your actual blended cost is $180.
 Your margin is gone before you've delivered a single deliverable.

-The benchmark: A healthy agency should be generating gross margins of 50–60% on services — meaning that for every dollar of revenue, 50–60 cents remains after direct delivery costs.
+The benchmark: A healthy agency should be generating gross margins of 50 to 60% on services, meaning that for every dollar of revenue, 50 to 60 cents remains after direct delivery costs.
 If you're below that, start here.

 New business is expensive.
 A new client acquired through marketing and business development costs significantly more to win than an existing client costs to renew or expand.
 Most agencies know this intellectually and underinvest in retention operationally.